BOSTON — The applause might have gone on forever, if not for Bill Russell cutting it off.

 The crack and his cackle drew laughs largely because, no, nobody wanted him to shut up.

 Amid the grinning and back-slapping of the day, it was tempting to forget how hard Russell had it in Boston.
 The city did not like him, and he returned the sentiment.
 One of the city’s richest and most famous residents, Russell found it difficult to find an affluent neighborhood that would take him and his family.
 When he went on the road and had to suffer the indignity of Jim Crow, it only made coming back to Boston more frustrating — because here, people were supposed to know better.
 He always said he played for the Celtics, not for Boston.

 In the 44 years since his retirement from playing, Russell’s image has undergone an overhaul.
 It was not a public relations-fueled overhaul, however.
 The stories didn’t change.
 His fierce belief in fairness and inclusion did not change.
 He simply let his work for racial equality, his dedication to youth mentoring programs and his words in works like his memoir, Second Wind, speak for themselves.
 He was ahead of his time, and he stayed ahead of his time.
-Meanwhile, the rest of the world did a better job of catching up.
+Meanwhile, the rest of the world caught up.